ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are a member of the University of Illinois, you can use the `University of Illinois VPN service <https://answers.uillinois.edu/illinois/98773>`_.
-You'll need to authenticate to the VPN service itself using your University NetID, password, and 2FA.
+You will need to authenticate to the VPN service itself using your University NetID, password, and 2FA.

 NCSA VPN
 ~~~~~~~~~

-If you don't have a University of Illinois NetID, you'll need to use the `NCSA VPN <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+%28VPN%29+Service>`_.
+If you don't have a University of Illinois NetID, you will need to use the `NCSA VPN <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+%28VPN%29+Service>`_.

-If you have trouble setting up or using either of these VPNs, or have questions, submit a ticket (:ref:`help`).

 Connecting with Terminal, SSH, and XQuartz (for users connecting from Mac OS machines)
 ----------------------------------------------------------------------------------------